ibm-cloud-docs/solution-tutorials/secure-network-enclosure.md

 - **Services** manage SSH Keys

 ### Upload SSH keys
 Via the portal [Upload the SSH public key](https://console.bluemix.net/docs/infrastructure/ssh-keys/index.html) that will be used to access and administer the VRA and private network.

 ## Provision Virtual Router Appliance
 {: VRA}
 The first step is to deploy a VRA that will provide IP routing and the firewall for the private network enclosure.
 The internet is accessible from the enclosure by an IBM Cloud provided public facing transit VLAN, a gateway and optionally a hardware firewall create the connectivity from the public VLAN to the secure private enclosure VLANs.
 In this solution tutorial a Virtual Router Appliance (VRA) provides this gateway and firewall perimeter.

 1. Go to the catalog to create a [IBM Virtual Router Appliance](https://console.bluemix.net/catalog/infrastructure/virtual-router-appliance)
 2. Click on **Create** to go to the **Gateway Appliances** page.
 3. On the top right of the page click **Order Gateway**
 4. You will be redirected to the ordering screen where the target data center and the VRA Server type can be selected.

-For a production environment it is recommended to use at a minimum:
-- Dual Intel Xeon E5-2620 v4 (16 Cores, 2.10 GHz) with 64GB of RAM
+For a production environment it is recommended to use at a minimum - Dual Intel Xeon E5-2620 v4 (16 Cores, 2.10 GHz) with 64GB of RAM.{tip}

    1. Select the target data center in the drop down at the top of the page
    2. Select the link under **STARTING PRICE PER MONTH** for the desired server type to host the VRA
    3. RAM.
-Select 64GB minimum for production
+Select 64GB minimum for production use
    4. Operating System.
 Select the only option
         - Virtual Router Appliance 5.x (up to 20Gbps) Subscription Edition (64 Bit)
    5. Uplink Port Speeds.
 Take the default or if required select 1Gbps, 10Gbps  and redundant links